 - CSB hosts worship services every Sunday, complete with lots of singing and dancing, and preaching of the Word.
 Students also participate in Wednesday afternoon Chapel, and Cell Groups for discipleship.
 Each student takes Biblical courses as well.

 In Bundibugyo, girls often do not receive much education, as they are needed at home to take care of other children and cook and clean.
 Even if a girl completes primary school, attending secondary school is a long shot as parents often cobble their resources to support the boys’ educations.
 This can lead to diminished future opportunities, unwanted marriage and pregnancies, and perpetuates a cycle of poverty.

 - Christ School Bundibugyo admits and educates as many boys as girls – over 175 this year.
 They provide safe boarding, a campus free of sexual harassment, and opportunities for student leadership and extracurricular involvement.

 Here’s a breakdown of costs to keep Christ School up and running.
-Interested in leaving a legacy through financial partnership with CSB?
-Check out the many ways to do so!

 The sponsorship of needy students has been a heartbeat of CSB since the school’s founding.
 The Orphan and Vulnerable Children sponsorship program was created to provide orphans in Bundibugyo an education paired with the gospel, so that they might become young men and women who shape their community and the world.
 It exists to show them they are beloved, valuable, and worth investing in when their world tells them otherwise.
 The fatherless should never be denied the empowerment that comes with an education.
 We partner with sponsors to spend 4-6 years showing them truth and love, and hope that this will impact and affect them for the rest of their lives.